caiks/TBOT01/README.md

 20|conditioned|model 11|4096|4|7|103,874|80|-
 22|conditioned|model 18|4096|4|2|107,855|64|-

-We can see that the addition to the *substrate* for each *variable* the *values* as they were in the *events* a few seconds ago, make little difference to the *likelihood* and in all cases reduces the `location` accuracy.
+We can see that the addition of the *values* as they were in the *events* a few seconds ago, makes little difference to the *likelihood* and in all cases reduces the `location` accuracy.
+Clearly the *alignments* within the *frames* are much greater than those between the *frames*, suggesting that for the `data004` *history size*, at least, the static information is more important than the dynamic.
+Also the dynamic information perhaps causes some over-fitting in the *conditioned models* leading to lower *likelihoods* and label accuracies.